 This volume of standards describes best practices for administering treatment and social services, drug and alcohol testing, the importance of multi-disciplinary teams, ideal program sizes, and monitoring and evaluation of programs.
 View the second half of Dr. Doug Marlowe’s presentation here.

 Originally assembled in 1997, this document lists the ten elements of treatment courts that are crucial to their success, highlighting the importance of interaction with the drug court team, substance use monitoring and testing, and fostering community partnerships.

-Conducted collaboratively by the National Institute of Justice (NIJ), Urban Institute’s Justice Policy Center (UI-JPC), RTI International (RTI), and the Center for Court Innovation (CCI), this 2003 evaluation spanned multiple adult drug courts.
+Conducted collaboratively by the National Institute of Justice (NIJ), Urban Institute’s Justice Policy Center (UI-JPC), RTI International (RTI), and the Center for Justice Innovation (CJI), this 2003 evaluation spanned multiple adult drug courts.
 The 4-part report outlines the research design, key findings, cost-benefit evaluations, and explores benefits of certain practices.